piggydoughnut/piggydoughnut.github.io/htb/networking.md

 Task: Controlling input and output of data and providing application functions.
 Example: Managing user interfaces, file transfers, and other application-level interactions.

+## TCP/IP Model

+- layered reference model, often referred to as the Internet Protocol Suite.
+- TCP, Transmission Control Protocol, transport layer, ensures the connection between data stream and application.
+- IP, Internet Protocol, is located within the network layer, ensures that the packet reaches its destination.

+### 1. Link Layer

+- reponsible for placing TCP/IP packets on the network medium and receiving correspondnig packets from the network medium
+- TCP/IP is designed to work independently of the network access method, frame format, and medium

+### 2. Internet

+- responsible for host addressing, packaging and routing functions

+### 3. Transport

+- provides TCP session and UDP datagram services for the Application Layer

+### 4. Application

+- allows applications to access the other layers and defined the protocols applications use to exchange data

+### IP

+**Logical addressing**

+- network classes, subnetting, CIDR
+- many hosts in different network -> need to structure the network topology

+**Routing**

+- for each data packet, the next node is determined in each node on the way from the sender to receiver
+- this way the data packet can be routed to the receiver even if its location is unkown to the sender

+### TCP

+**Error and Control Flow**

+- control messages are sent continuously to check if the connection is still established between the sender and receiver

+**Application support**

+- TCP and UDP ports form a software abstraction to distinguish specific applications and their communication links.

+### DNS

+**Name resolution**

+- DNS provides name resolution through FQDN in IP addresses